 What they needed was a reliable, central resource for communication to and from the company.
 Wright turned to OpenPhone, which he was familiar with from a previous company.

 "OpenPhone is almost like Slack for phone numbers," says Chris.
-With OpenPhone, different sales teams focused on the complexities of specific tax credits still have their own shared number that anyone on the team can answer.
-But now they can also communicate internally on those sales conversations and then pass the complete communications history for each qualified client over to the operations team.
+He imagined different sales teams could have their own shared number that anyone on the team can answer.
+They could also communicate internally on those sales conversations and then pass the complete communications history for each qualified client over to the operations team.

 "The ability to see what everyone is doing and share communications actively and being able to tag teammates within a conversation that’s only internal is very nice," says Chris.
 "For everyone to have visibility into what’s going on, I think that’s probably the biggest thing that OpenPhone solves."